 - Solicited Feedback: This is the customer feedback you ask for.
 For example, simple question customer surveys are sent via email after a purchase or service ratings after a customer service interaction.
 Web analytics like session replays or heatmaps may also be considered indirect forms of feedback.
 They provide insight into how customers interact with your website.
 POWR’s Hit Counter helps web admins track and display visits for any web pages.

 - Unsolicited Feedback: This is customer feedback you don’t reach out for.
-These include comments on social media, Google reviews, product or service questions, error reports, and complaints lodged through customer service.
+These include comments on social media, Google reviews on website, product or service questions, error reports, and complaints lodged through customer service.

 Customer feedback is an excellent indicator of how they feel about your brand.
 But it can do more than that.
 Learn how your e-commerce business can get the most out of customer feedback.

 In this article:

 - Use it to get new leads and drive brand loyalty

 - Convert your happy customers to brand advocates

 - Give your customer more of what they like

 - Use the feedback to improve customer experience